 Learn from an expert teaching team

-Dr Nel Beaumont - Special interests include individual photo-identification of seals and other animals, and wildlife conservation education
+- Dr Nel Beaumont - Individual photo-identification of seals and other animals, and wildlife conservation education

-Debbie Alston - Special interests include monitoring biodiversity and habitat management for specific species
+- Debbie Alston - Monitoring biodiversity and habitat management for specific species

-Graham Rowe - Special interests include the use of molecular genetic DNA markers to answer ecological and evolutionary questions
+- Graham Rowe - Use of molecular genetic DNA markers to answer ecological and evolutionary questions

-Dr Mark Bulling - Special interests include biodiversity and community structure, and ecosystem functioning across spatial scales
+- Dr Mark Bulling - Biodiversity and community structure, and ecosystem functioning across spatial scales

-Dr Maren Huck - Special interests include the evolution of mating systems and male care in neotropical primates
+- Dr Maren Huck - Evolution of mating systems and male care in neotropical primates

-Dr Michael Sweet - Special interests include coral biology and immune responses to specific diseases
+- Dr Michael Sweet - Coral biology and immune responses to specific diseases

-Dr Andrew Ramsey - Special interests include conservation ecology, especially in woodland systems
+- Dr Andrew Ramsey - Conservation ecology, especially in woodland systems

-Professor Karim Vahed - Special interests include sexual selection and sexual conflict in arthropods; ecology and conservation of Orthoptera
+- Professor Karim Vahed - Sexual selection and sexual conflict in arthropods; ecology and conservation of Orthoptera

 Our MSc equips you with a wide range of skills and knowledge in both biological conservation and environmental management.
 It could pave the way for rewarding roles in habitat management or environmental consultancy, with conservation agencies or with local or national government.